Chinnasf/Air-Quality-in-Mexico-City/README.md

 ### 2. Codes Description

-`visual_analysis.py` contains the procedure of obtaining two visuals of the selected pollutants in the location of _Tlanepantla, Mexico City_.
+`visual_analysis.ipynb` contains the procedure of obtaining two visuals of the selected pollutants in the location of _Tlanepantla, Mexico City_.
 The python libraries `pandas`,`matplotlib`, `numpy`, `seaborn`, and `warnings` are used.
 No data preprocessing is done and it is assumed that all registered data is of equal importance for the analysis.